kansaineil/hype-annotation-guidelines-eacl26/Rigor/nuanced.md

 <details markdown="1">
 <summary><em>Examples</em></summary>

-- *Understanding the role of social networks … is critical to a more **nuanced** and contextualized understanding of infectious disease transmission in border regions.* (Broader context)
+- *Understanding the role of social networks … is necessary for a more **nuanced** and contextualized understanding of infectious disease transmission in border regions.* (Broader context)

 </details>